MicrosoftDocs/learn/learn-pr/azure/intro-to-microsoft-data-classification-data-protection/includes/10-summary.md

 - Microsoft Purview Customer Key for root encryption key protection.
 - Microsoft Purview Message Encryption.

 You can now help Contoso's IT team evaluate the data privacy, protection, and compliance capabilities of Azure and Microsoft 365.
-You're confident that these services will work well to address Contoso's operational needs, legal concerns, and compliance requirements.
+You're confident that these services can work well to address Contoso's operational needs, legal concerns, and compliance requirements.

 ## Learn more